smmmmi/smmmmi.github.io/_pages/about.md

 👋 Hello!
 I’m an artificial intelligence researcher specializing in computer vision and machine learning.
 With a passion for solving complex problems, I’ve dedicated 3+ years to medical AI, particularly in the field of computational pathology.
 Additionally, I have 7+ years of experience in event-based vision, focusing on event cameras.
 Explore my latest interests [here](/cv/#interests-1), and/or keep reading for a concise overview about me.

+`Current Affiliations`
+(1) I am currently finalizing a nomadic postdoc researcher position at Medical Imaging and Signal Processing Research Center (MISP)[https://misp.mui.ac.ir/] at the Medical University of Isfahan, Iran.
+This project is held by Iran's National Elites Foundation (INEF)[https://en.bmn.ir/] conducted via the (Connect Platform)[https://connect.isti.ir/].
+In addition to developing CV/ML data and deep learning project that are mainly focused on medical AI, I design and teach AI courses to medical students and professors to foster interdisciplinary research teams.

+(2) I am also a remote researcher at Seoul National University (SNU) (Machine Perception and Reasoning lab)[https://snumprlab.github.io/people.html].
+I collaborate on event-based vision research and also on image-to-image translation research involving diffusion and consistency models.

 `Industry Experience`
 As a Senior Research Scientist and Team Leader at [Lunit](https://www.lunit.io)’s Oncology AI group, I’ve been at the forefront of driving progress.
 Our collaborative efforts have led to prestigious awards, impactful research papers, and even a patent.
 Though our team was titled model-centric, I further thrive on exploring data-centric, and engineering-centric approaches to advance the field.